Source: Financial Times Global 500. Note: bar labels are declared employees.

 - Energy and resources.
 Oil and mining companies have remained for decades among the world’s largest corporations, underlining the importance of petroleum and resources in the global economy and its dynamics based on economies of scale.
 These activities are capital intensive, and the larger the corporation, the more effective its production and distribution.

 - Banking and finance.
-Banks and financial institutions such as holding companies, consistently figure among the world’s largest corporations, particularly in terms of market value.
+Banks and financial institutions such as holding and insurance companies, consistently figure among the world’s largest corporations, particularly in terms of market value.
 They illustrate the importance of financial transactions (e.g. currency exchange) and capital investments in contemporary economic systems.
 They tend to concentrate in large global cities or at offshore locations.

-Individual retailing, pharmaceutical, healthcare, and agribusiness firms also appear.
 Large multinationals emerge in sectors that are scalable, which involves two dimensions:

 - Scalability of processes.
 Efficiency increases with the scale of production, implying that the larger the corporation, the more competitive it can become.
 This is particularly the case for energy, mining, technology, pharmaceutical, and financial corporations.